IPod: History

-Portable MP3 players had existed since 1997; however, Apple found existing digital music players "big and clunky or small and useless" with user interfaces that were "unbelievably awful".
+Portable MP3 players had existed since 1997; however, Apple found that existing digital music players were either "big and clunky" or "small and useless" with user interfaces that were "unbelievably awful".
 They also identified weaknesses in existing models' attempt to negotiate the trade-off between capacity and portability: flash memory-based players held too few songs, while the hard drive based models were too big and heavy.
 To address these deficits, the company decided to develop its own MP3 player.

 At Apple CEO Steve Jobs' direction, hardware engineering chief Jon Rubinstein recruited Tony Fadell, a former employee of General Magic and Philips, who had a business idea to invent a better MP3 player and build a complementary music sales store.
 Fadell had previously developed the Philips Velo and Nino PDA before starting a company called Fuse Systems to build the new MP3 player, but RealNetworks, Sony and Philips had already passed on the project.
 Rubinstein had already discovered the Toshiba hard disk drive while meeting with an Apple supplier in Japan, ultimately purchasing the rights to it for Apple.
 Rubinstein had also already made substantial progress on development of other key hardware elements, including the device's screen and battery.

 Fadell found support for his project with Apple Computer and was hired by Apple in 2001 as an independent contractor to work on the iPod project, then code-named project P-68.
 Because most of Apple's engineering manpower and resources were already dedicated to the iMac line, Fadell hired engineers from his startup company, Fuse, and veteran engineers from General Magic and Philips to build the core iPod development team.

 Time constraints forced Fadell to develop various components of the iPod outside Apple.
 Fadell partnered with a company called PortalPlayer to design software for the device; this work eventually took shape as the iPod OS.
 Within eight months, Tony Fadell's team and PortalPlayer had completed a prototype.
 The power supply was then designed by Michael Dhuey.
 The original iPod's physical appearance was inspired by the 1958 Braun T3 transistor radio designed by Dieter Rams, while the wheel-based user interface drew on Bang & Olufsen's BeoCom 6000 telephone.
-Apple CEO Steve Jobs set an exacting standard for the device's physical design; one anecdote relates an occasion on which Jobs dropped a prototype into an aquarium in front of engineers to demonstrate from bubbles leaving its housing that the current design contained unused internal space.
+Apple CEO Steve Jobs set an exacting standard for the device's physical design.